equalitie/ouinet/README.md

 You may use [Docker Compose](https://docs.docker.com/compose/) with the `docker-compose.yml` file included in Ouinet's source code (or you can just [download it][docker-compose.yml]).
+Whenever you run `docker-compose` commands using that configuration file, you must be at the directory where the file resides.

-If you just plan to run a single client with the latest code on you computer, you should be fine with:
+If you just plan to **run a single client** with the latest code on you computer, you should be fine with running the following command:

     $ sudo docker-compose up